AZJTZC/zenconsulting/content/english/service/Business Analysis.md

 ---

 A key success factor for digital transformations is having well-defined requirements based on a clear vision and measurable criteria.
 Too often digital transformations are technology-led, without a clear understanding of the problem to be solved.
-Traditional ways of defining requirements can encourage blue sky thinking, missing what truly matters in the organization.
+Traditional ways of defining requirements can encourage blue sky thinking, missing what truly matters in the organisation.
 Defining a valid set of requirements need great facilitation skills based on knowledge of the business, best practices and solutions.

 ### Value-Added Services
 The key benefits of choosing us for requirements definition is that we: